Healthcare technician

-A healthcare technician is an allied health professional who provides direct care to patients with or without the supervision of registered nurses.
-Healthcare technician's primary position is to assist medical staff complete tasks around their assigned unit or clinic's and accommodate patient needs.

-Healthcare technicians are typically found in specialty clinics, intensive care, emergency departments, or laboratory collection facilities.
-Technicians will perform basic cardiology reports such as, electrocardiograms and will have basic understanding of bodily function.
-The technician is an integral member of the unit-based healthcare team, they contribute to the continuity of care by decreasing fragmentation through decentralization of selected diagnostic and therapeutic treatment modalities.
+A healthcare technician (HCT), also known as a patient care technician (PCT) or certified nursing assistant (CNA), is a health professional that provides care to patients.
+The primary task of a HCT is to assist medical staff complete tasks around their assigned unit or clinic and accommodate patient needs.
+HCTs are typically found in specialty clinics, intensive care units, emergency departments, or laboratory collection facilities.
+HCTs will perform basic cardiology reports such as electrocardiograms and will have a basic understanding of bodily functions.
+The technician is an integral member of the unit-based healthcare team, and they contribute to the continuity of care by decreasing fragmentation through decentralization of selected diagnostic and therapeutic treatment modalities.

 Role description

-Healthcare technicians provide two levels of care, direct and indirect.
-Often, technicians are trained and qualified to complete specialty tasks and this varies depending on clinic needs.
-Healthcare technicians provide a key role in patient care and cleanliness of hospital units.
-Healthcare technicians or HCT are also known as Patient Care Technician (PCT) or Certified Nursing Assistant (CNA).
-HCTs' objectives are to provide basic nursing care, use communication skills to assist patients in adapting to common health problems, provide continuity of care, demonstrate acceptance of responsibility for learning purposes, and proper demonstration for accountability purposes.
+Healthcare technicians provide two levels of care: direct and indirect.
+Often, they are trained and qualified to complete specialty tasks, depending on clinic needs.
+HCTs play a key role in patient care and cleanliness of hospital units.
+Their objectives include basic nursing care, use of communication skills to assist patients in adapting to common health problems, provide continuity of care, demonstrate acceptance of responsibility for learning purposes, and proper demonstration for accountability purposes.
 HCTs can assist the medical team while evaluating patients on a routine basis within primary care clinics.
-They can be trained to ask emotional health questions/surveys to evaluate the standing of patients' mental health.
+They can be trained to perform emotional health surveys to evaluate the standing of patients' mental health.
 This screening measure performed by HCTs can help create awareness and assist in the diagnosis and prevention of patient depression.

 Direct care

-Qualified members performing direct patient care can have the opportunity work directly with patients and assist with their care and well being.
+Qualified members performing direct patient care may work directly with patients and assist with their care and well-being.
 This type of care usually involves the following duties: